Alastair Stewart laboratory

 Laboratory Overview

 The Mechanopharmacology Lab is investigating inflammation and fibrosis mechanisms using novel bioassays for drug discovery and characterisation.
 A range of systems pharmacology-based analytical approaches are applied using transcriptomic and proteomic data from well-qualified clinical and experimental specimens.
-The lab has extensive links to Biomedical Engineering, Chemistry and Physics and strong connections to TTRI, LHRC and ARC-ITTC (Personalised Therapeutic Technologies).
+The lab has extensive links to Biomedical Engineering, Chemistry and Physics and strong connections to TianLi Biotech, LHRC and ARC-ITTC (Personalised Therapeutic Technologies).

 Current projects include: